 Before any programme of works is approved, the indirect effects of the development upon the historic garden should be considered.
 The subjects of vista and aspect are of importance, in particular when seen as the view from and to the current buildings from the study area, and indeed the view into the parkland from outside the grounds.
 Once more, it is difficult to fully assess the effects of the proposed development upon the aspect due to the lack of detailed information regarding the proposed project, for example the height of the new buildings will undoubtedly determine their visibility.
-However, the study area is obscured from the main house and stables via a spread of parkland trees to the north-east, and thus if the height of the new buildings is restricted it appears unlikely that the development will be visible from the main house and the majority of the estate centre and vice versa.
-Moreover, the parkland trees and estate wall (feature 20) already obscure the vista that would be available from the main house out of the estate, and so the development would have no impact upon it.
+The view from the farmstead (feature 9) will undoubtedly be affected, however the current essential view from the buildings is limited due to the natural undulation of the designated development area, furthermore this natural undulation and woodland restricts any essential view into the estate across the study area prior to development.
+So long as the height of the development is limited, the new buildings should have an acceptable affect upon the essential setting of the estate.

-The style and character of the new development will have an indirect effect upon the setting of other buildings in the park, in particular the grand lodge (feature 14) which is in close proximity to the study area.
-The lodge was designed to be viewed from the estate road, and development within the study area will not, therefore, impact upon the principal view of the lodge.
-However the lodge and the new development would be intervisible from the side of the lodge, and it is recommended that new buildings are constructed in a manner which mitigates impact of views to and from the lodge, either by design and/or siting.
+The style and character of the new development will have an indirect effect upon the setting of the buildings already in existence at the park, in particular the farmstead (feature 9) which is in close proximity to the study area.
+At this stage no information is available as to the design of the proposed buildings, however it is recommended that new buildings are constructed in a manner which mitigates impact of views to and from the farmstead, either by design and/or siting.